taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Min, suddenly angry and proud and surprising herself with the fire in her voice: "That's why the Automata take nothing from Orbiters!
 We work for ourselves, and live free on the surface!"

 Rhee looks surprised: "There are humans living on the planet's surface?"
 Eyes widen.
-"That's why I've heard the term Automata...when I was little my grandpa told me that the World Government discovered a hidden civilization of nomadic humans on the surface, who somehow survived the Water Crisis and were living outside the law...that's you!"
+"That's why I've heard the term Automata...I remember hearing how the World Government discovered a hidden civilization of nomadic humans on the surface, who somehow survived the Water Crisis and were living outside the law...that's you!"

 Min, appeased but a bit embarrassed to have been part of someone's childhood stories: "Yeah, but...it's not...as glamorous as it sounds..."